mpiercy827/aapod/README.md

 * `config/` - Configurations for test, development and production environments.
 * `test/` - Tests that cover everything in the `app/` directory.

-## Overview

-TODO

 ## Future Improvements

-* Migrate to React or other framework
+* Migrate to React or other frontend framework
+* Add calendar date picker